133 - The Past Times with Wil Anderson

 What with upsetting furniture, cracking mirrors, breaking crockery, tearing up carpets, crosswives, squalling children, and cold dinners, it is enough to put the patience of several jobs to the test.

 We notice at many private residences Saturday that preparations were being made to move out.
+It was a busy day.

 And if it had proved a rainy May Day, woe to husbands and wives and woe to the help.

 So they're just saying moving sucks.
+Yeah.

+Yeah.
 I mean, I feel like this feels more like your

+editorial slash opinion piece about like the issue of the day.
 Like it's got a real sort of like, what is the deal with moving?
+Why is moving so hard?
+How bad is moving?

-and if it rains
+And if it rains,

 Who's the millipede?
+Good, just get that one.

 You know who could really help on a day of moving?